-Broadband is critically important to the Conference because the incubator companies and workers need to connect to operate their businesses and to interact with clients.
+Broadband is critically important to the Council because the incubator companies and workers need to connect to operate their businesses and to interact with clients.
 The building is designed for up to 200 individuals in the incubator or other meeting and office spaces who may need to simultaneously connect.
-Based on our experience, this environment would require 50 to 100 Mbps to serve adequately.
+In our assessment, based on our experience this environment would require 50 to 100 Mbps to serve adequately.
 In addition, the service would need to be consistent, and with relatively low latency to support video conferencing and other business needs.

 Currently the only company serving the building is Frontier.
-Frontier provides a copper-based DSL service for \$69 per month.
-We tested it and found download speeds of 10.5 Mbps and upload speeds of 0.89 Mbps, at a quiet time in the building (no other users).
-By comparison, the average residential broadband speed in the U.S. is around 31 Mbps (download).
+Frontier provides a copper-based DSL service for \$69/month.
+We tested it and found 10.5 Mbps down, 0.89 Mbps upstream, at a quiet time in the building (no other users).
 Rev. Best reports that the service runs much more slowly during busy times and often fails, including the previous night, when the participants in the building could not connect to the Internet.

 Comcast has service 100 feet from the property, directly across Farmington Street, including fiber optic cables stored in slack storage and a splice enclosure (Figure 2).

 Rev. Best identified a conduit that she reported was installed from the network room (Figure 3) to a manhole near the front of the lot (Figure 4).
 She reports that Comcast would only provide broadband service for a \$30,000 installation charge and for a service costing \$1,000 to \$2,000 per month.

-Despite reporting numerous efforts to develop better options through Frontier and Comcast, Rev. Best's solution was to work with the State to purchase wireless equipment to establish a connection from the building to a rooftop at the Hartford Building, one-half mile away, where the State has broadband capacity.
+Rev. Best's solution was to work with the state to purchase wireless equipment to establish a connection from the building to a rooftop at the Hartford Building, one-half mile away, where the state has broadband capacity.